iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Tuning Tab
 **********
 The Tuning tab also has parameters that must be set for this example.
-Similar to the General tab, the majority of the parameters on this tab are not relevant for this test setup and be can be left at their defaults.
+Similarly to the General tab, the majority of the parameters on this tab are not relevant for this test setup and can be left at their defaults.
-The sections below provide descriptions of the important parameters in the Tuning tab and details on what they should be set to.
+The sections below describe important Tuning tab parameters as well as their values for the case of this example.
 They are the same for both DSHOT and PWM setups.

 Max Volts
 ##########
 This parameter determines the maximum drive voltage of the module when operating in Voltage mode.
 All setpoints will be interpreted as a fraction of this maximum voltage.
 So if *Max Volts* is 24V, then a 50% command will drive the module with 12V.
 To use Voltage mode, this needs to be set to the desired maximum.
-For safety reasons, *Max Volts* is **set to 10V** in Control Center for this test setup, as shown in the image below.
+For safety reasons, *Max Volts* is **set to 10V** for this test setup, as shown in the image below.
 This keeps the speed of the module relatively low.
 When using the module on an actual drone you will likely want to increase this to match your battery voltage.
 For more information on this parameter and the modes available on the module, refer to the :ref:`throttle_mode_maximums_directions` section of the Feature Reference Manual.